Monday, April 29, 2024

 Russia is selling all the oil it can to the closest buyers it can manage, because each round trip with an oil transport ship to Europe took something like one week whereas it can take months one-way to India.
 There's not enough ships to handle all Russia's export if Russia ships oil to India, and Europe has slammed the door on it.
 It turns out that China is close.
 And it doesn't matter so much what currency China pays for oil, as Russia must immediately pay Chinese firms that same currency to buy the auto parts, computer chips, cell phones, automobiles, drones, communications equipment, food, and everything else Russia imports from China.

 By reducing itself to a raw good supplier and a finished goods buyer, Russia has remade itself into, in effect, a colony.
 China, recognizing this, has approved a new map model that renames Russian border cities with old Chinese names (e.g., Vladivostok swapped for Sea Cucumber Bay ("Khaishenvai")), and is already publishing the new maps.
 Border territories are also renamed.
-Xi does to Putin what Putin does to former Soviet republics: he's reneging on border-fixing deals made with Yeltzin in the '90s.
+Xi does to Putin what Putin does to former Soviet republics: he's reneging on border-fixing deals Yeltzin made in the '90s.

 Putin can hardly object: he's rendered Russia so wholly dependent on Chinese matériel and funds that he's got to accept what China offers.
 A Chinese-speaking informant who saw Putin appearing with Chinese officials noted that the Chinese translation of Putin's remarks appeared to suggest the entire speech had been written by the Chinese, as the Chinese text veritably drips with language of a vassal addressing his emperor.
 Putin either accepted this, or he's an oblivious fool.
 And it doesn't matter which: he's helpless.
 Russia no longer poses a credible threat of projected military power.
 China will enjoy this for a while, no doubt, observing the developments in Ukraine, before taking action.
-However, Russia will have no practical ability to oppose China when it starts changing street names and flags in former Soviet lands that interest Xi.
+However, Russia will have no practical ability to oppose China when China starts changing street names and flags in former Soviet lands that interest Xi.

 As Russian population has failed to keep Russian resources productively employed, Chinese have taken over former Soviet farms and now own and live on land in Russia.
 There aren't a lot of ethnic Russians in the eastern reaches of what is left of Russia's empire, so the takeover is already well underway.
 Putin's Russia endures like a frog in a heating pot: at the sufferance of a chef who's already got the rest of the dinner cooking.